Maxime-Car/send-faxui-wazo/README.md

 Now you are ready to send faxes !

-Final step, the gui : I used docker to set-up easyly the interface :
+Final step, the gui : I used docker to set-up easily the interface :

 1. Get the source code and build the image
 ` docker built -t send-faxui-wazo /path/to/source/code `